TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/lectures/introduction/software-languages.md

 4. Lennart C. L. Kats and Eelco Visser (2010).
 [The Spoofax Language Workbench.
 Rules for Declarative Specification of Languages and IDEs](http://repository.tudelft.nl/assets/uuid:16e3b60d-a038-4c0c-b879-d9f9433c8477/TUD-SERG-2010-014.pdf).
 OOPSLA 2010.

     This award-winning paper describes the Spoofax Language Workbench.
 It misses recent additions to Spoofax, but still gives a good summary of its capabilities.

+5. Sebastian Erdweg et al. (2013).
+[The State of the Art in Language Workbenches.
+Conclusions from the Language Workbench Challenge](http://homepages.cwi.nl/~storm/publications/lwc13paper.pdf).
+SLE 2013.

+    This paper presents the state of the art of language workbenches as observed in the previous editions of the *Language Workbench Challenge*.
+In particular, the paper captures the design space of language workbenches in a feature model and shows where in this design space the participants of the 2013 *Language Workbench Challenge* reside.